ogxd/gxhash/README.md

 ## Security

 ### DOS Resistance
 GxHash is a seeded hashing algorithm, meaning that depending on the seed used, it will generate completely different hashes.
 The default `HasherBuilder` (`GxHasherBuilder::default()`) uses seed randomization, making any `HashMap`/`HashSet` more DOS resistant, as it will make it much more difficult for attackers to be able to predict which hashes may collide without knowing the seed used.
-This does not mean however that it is completely DOS resistant.
+This does not mean however that it is completely DOS-resistant (currently, it's probably not).
 This has to be analyzed further.

 ### Multicollisions Resistance
 GxHash uses a 128-bit internal state.
 This makes GxHash [a widepipe construction](https://en.wikipedia.org/wiki/Merkle%E2%80%93Damg%C3%A5rd_construction#Wide_pipe_construction) when generating hashes of size 64-bit or smaller, which had amongst other properties to be inherently more resistant to multicollision attacks.
 See [this paper](https://www.iacr.org/archive/crypto2004/31520306/multicollisions.pdf) for more details.